Appearance

 Geosphere, biosphere, hydrosphere and atmosphere are the four spheres used when modelling energy flow related to climate.

-Solar radiation enters; some is reflected (albedo—bright surfaces like ice and clouds reflect more).
+Solar radiation arrives; some is reflected (albedo—bright surfaces like ice and clouds reflect more).
 The rest is absorbed, stored and re-radiated.
+Earth’s energy balance is the long-term balance between incoming sunlight and outgoing infrared (what eventually leaves to space).
 Oceans store huge amounts of heat and transport it; evaporation links water and energy between hydrosphere and atmosphere.

 Albedo and feedback (simple)